-With backgrounds in both illustration and production, the Brewer duo (known to their parents as brothers Ben and Alex) are versatile artists, able to independently tackle writing, pre-visualization, art direction, editing, and special effects.
+With backgrounds in both illustration and production, the Brewer duo (known to their parents as Ben and Alex) are versatile artists, able to independently tackle writing, pre-visualization, art direction, editing and special effects.

 Aside from music videos, Brewer directed the viral PSA “The Unacceptable Acceptance Letters,” which was produced to help raise awareness for sexual assault on college campuses.

 They also co-wrote and directed The Trust, their first feature film starring Nicolas Cage and Elijah Wood.
 The movie premiered at the 2016 SXSW Film Festival before being released on DirecTV, VOD, and in theaters.

 In 2018, they directed the official music video for the Chainsmokers’ song, “Sick Boy,” the titular song off their second studio album.
 Since its release, the video has reached over 250 million views.